-Which cooler is compatible with power stations?
+Which cooler box is compatible with power stations?

-Energy-saving coolers with compressor technology are particularly compatible with power stations – because only they can be operated efficiently and reliably with a mobile power source.
+Power stations are primarily compatible with energy-saving cool boxes using compressor technology – because only they can be operated efficiently and reliably with a mobile power source.

-1. Compressor coolers
+1. Compressor cool boxes

 These cool boxes work like a refrigerator – with a small compressor that only starts when needed.